 Here’s how it works: 117 teams from Nebraska (including some kids as young as 7 or 8) compete in a league with more than 80 countries and more than 233,000 youth.
 All are under the age of 14, and practice until December and January when the qualification events begin.
 The top three teams from the State Championship move on to the international competition, held in St. Louis (there’s also an American championship in California).

 Part of the competition is creating autonomous robots, which are made of Legos.
 The robots must solve different challenges during the two-and-a half minute competition: “It’s very intense, but it’s fun.
 It’s just like a sporting event.
 We have music; we have cameras, it’s high energy.”
 Barker tell the Daily Nebraskan that he’s also seen students move from the Lego League to studying STEM in college—he even has a student who emerged from the program and now studies computer engineering at UNL.

 This year, the Lego Group and FLL have themed the challenge “Trash Trek,” and will create robots that collect, sort, and help with smart production and reuse.
-Learn more about the challenge here.
-If you’re interested in finding out what the FLL league looks like, there’s some fantastic videos on YouTube, including this one and this one.
+Learn more about the challenge .
+If you’re interested in finding out what the FLL league looks like, there’s some fantastic videos on YouTube, including and .